wealthscope/wealthscope-partner-sdk/README.md

 An authentication error will be thrown if login fails.

 **Important Remarks**
-1. All dollar values must be denominated in CAD and have at most 2 decimal places.
+1. All dollar values must have at most 2 decimal places.
 2. Supported types of securites are Canadan and U.S. stocks, Canadian and U.S. ETF's, and Canadian mutual funds.
 3. Ticker symbols for the U.S. listed securties should be entered as is, without any exchange suffix.
 For Canadian listed securities, the following exchange suffix should be appended to the ticker symbols:
     * securities listed on TSX should end with `:CA`